Effective Strategies for Dental Website Marketing in 2025

 Monitoring Your Online Reputation

-Keeping an eye on what people are saying about your practice online is crucial.
+It’s crucial to monitor what people are saying about your practice online.
 You can’t respond to reviews if you don’t know they’re there!

 • Set up Google Alerts.
 This will notify you whenever your practice name is mentioned online.